 Heather recommends getting buy-in from the team.
 Once the implementation starts, make sure you have a day set aside for training on just this software.
 After that, Heather recommends two more follow-up trainings to make sure everyone is comfortable and iron out inconsistencies in the workflow.

 Remember, you need to carve out this time.
 Implementation of a new software can take 6 weeks.
-After it’s up and running, you need it go for one full month and then pull data on how well it’s working.
+After it’s up and running, you need it to go for one full month and then pull data on how well it’s working.

 It’s only after the entire team is comfortable with the new application do you dare try and implement another.